sundararajan-rajendr/SONiC/doc/aaa/RBAC_Phase2.md

 - **set_roles**: To set a user's roles (similar to GNU [usermod](http://man7.org/linux/man-pages/man8/usermod.8.html))
 - **groupadd**: To create new groups/roles (similar to GNU [groupadd](http://man7.org/linux/man-pages/man8/groupadd.8.html))
 - **groupdel**: To delete groups/roles (similar to GNU [groupdel](http://man7.org/linux/man-pages/man8/groupdel.8.html))
+- **useredit**: To create or modify users.
+This method will accept a username, hashed password, and a list of roles.

+The hamd process will add the users to the User Table in the Config DB, however, only the username, tenant (empty for now) and roles will be saved in the DB.
+The password will not be saved due to security considerations.

 ##### 1.1.1.6.2 Name Service Switch